Leonawesley/README_generator/README.md

 ## Project Details

 In this application user is allowed to enter input through command-line interface.
 Based on the information from user a high quality README will be generated.
 This application uses inquirer package to get user input and fs/promises to write data into a file and await to ensure that events happen synchronously.
 The input provided by the users are used to fill different sections in the README file and a quality README is generated.
+This application user to generate their README file very easily.

 ![User input demo](./assets/images/user_input.png)